YW-and-YM/summer_data_science_hw/lab1/python_basics.md

 In each function, replace `raise NotImplementedError` with your implementation of the function.

 Notice that in each function definition, there is a type hint for the parameters and the return type.
 This is a good practice to follow when writing Python code.
 This will be the required format of all functions in your future homework assignments (and any Python code you write in general!).

+Here are the type hints we used in the starter code:

+-   `int` means that the return value of the function is an integer.
+-   `list[int]` means that the parameter is a list of integers.
+-   `float` means that the return value of the function is a floating-point number.
+-   `->` is used to indicate the return type of the function.

+We will cover type hints in more detail in the future.

 ## Problem 2: Analyzing student scores (continued)